-would have before the event engaged in robust discussion with members of its sector, which potentially may allow the members of the sector to coalesce around a single set of priorities.
+In light of the support from stakeholders, we continued to support our proposal for the RIF roundtable.
+The comments helped us identify a couple of points to clarify, beginning with the fact that the panelist for each sector should be one of the sector liaisons, absent general agreement within the sector that a different person should serve.
+The responsibility of each panelist would be to present accurately the views of his or her entire sector.
+Ideally, the panelist would have before the event engaged in robust discussion with members of its sector, which potentially may allow the members of the sector to coalesce around a single set of priorities.
 When this is possible, it would benefit the discussion overall.

-We acknowledge the concern about whether panelists would be able to accurately reflect the view of all entities in their sectors.
+We acknowledged the concern about whether panelists would be able to accurately reflect the view of all entities in their sectors.
 A great deal of preparation could be necessary and, even then, the process will not be perfect.
-We will have to trust panelists to do their best.
-We note, moreover, that imperfections would not have the effect of silencing other stakeholders or undermine their ability to advocate.
+We concluded it will be necessary to trust panelists to do their best.
+We noted, moreover, that imperfections would not have the effect of silencing other stakeholders or undermine their ability to advocate.
 Like all meetings of the RIF, the roundtable discussion must be open to all and the purpose is to facilitate discussion.
 So there should be time for other stakeholders to offer additional information in a way that supports the discussion.
 Moreover, this roundtable would be followed by the CAISO's usual open stakeholder process about priorities.
-For these reasons, we do not believe it is necessary to require the opportunity for a "minority report," or for an additional panelist from the WEIM BOSR.
+For these reasons, we did not believe it is necessary to require the opportunity for a "minority report," or for an additional panelist from the WEIM BOSR.
 All interested stakeholders, including a representative of the WEIM BOSR, would be permitted to fully participate and share their views regardless of whether they are a stakeholder liaison or participate in an existing RIF sector.

-While we hope that members of the Board and the Governing Body would want to attend the meeting, we would not make that a requirement or formal expectation.
-We do note that if a quorum from either body attends, the roundtable would presumably need to be noticed as a formal meeting of that body under the CAISO's Open Meeting Policy.
+While we hoped that members of the Board and the Governing Body would want to attend the meeting, we would not make that a requirement or formal expectation.
+We noted that if a quorum from either body attends, the roundtable would presumably need to be noticed as a formal meeting of that body under the CAISO's Open Meeting Policy.
 This may impose additional procedural requirements on the meeting organizers.